bayareala8s/training/AWS-Solution-Architect/README.md

-Certainly!
-Here is the detailed training course for an AWS Solution Architect with a total duration of 120 hours:
+Here is the detailed training course for an AWS Solution Architect:

 ### AWS Solution Architect Training Course Outline

 #### Module 1: Introduction to AWS (Duration: 10 hours)
 - **Overview of Cloud Computing** (2 hours)